-Tobias George Smollett was a Scottish poet and author best known for his eighteenth century novels, which included The Adventures of Roderick Random and The Adventures of Peregrine Pickle.
-He was also a great traveler with strong opinions.
-In the mid 1700s he went abroad with his wife and did so not only for pleasure but also because he was ordered to go by his physicians.
-He also traveled for one other reason: A “deliberate intention of making as much money as possible out of his Travel papers.”
+Tobias George Smollett was a Scottish poet who reported on French customs and manners and was a great traveler with strong opinions.
+In the mid-1700s he went abroad with his wife and did so not only for pleasure but also because he was ordered to go by his physicians.
+He traveled for one other reason: A “deliberate intention of making as much money as possible out of his Travel papers.”
 The result was Travels through France and Italy, a book published in 1766 composed of lively travel letters and written by Smollett with wit and acerbity.
 In addition, wherever he traveled he quarreled: He quarreled with innkeepers, postilions, and fellow travelers.
 He also held foreigners in contempt and derided their customs, their social status, and their faith.

-One letter dated 12 October 12 1763 mentioned the manners and customs of the French.
+One letter dated 12 October 1763 mentioned French customs and their manners.
 Here is a portion of it (almost) verbatim:

 “The French are … remarkable for a natural levity … This is reinforced by the most preposterous education, and the example of a giddy people engaged in the most frivolous pursuits.
 A Frenchman is taught by some priest or monk to read his mother tongue and to say his prayers in a language he does not understand.
 He is accomplished in dancing and fencing by the masters of those sciences; to which if he adds some knowledge of music, he esteems himself irresistible.
 But he piques himself most on being polished above the natives of any other country by his conversation with the fair-sex.
 In the course of this communication, with which he is indulged from his tender years, he learns, like a parrot, by rote, the whole circle of French compliments; which consist of nothing more than a set of phrases ridiculous to excess, and those he throws out indiscriminately to all women, without regard to age, place, or circumstance.
 By the frequent repetition of his exercise, he becomes very pert, very familiar, and very impertinent.